 Of course, I came by my interest in local history naturally.
-As far back as I can remember, I read all the believe-that Ohio built this nation."
+As far back as I can remember, I read all the

 Ohio titles on the books in my father's library and wondered what they were about.
 When he later asked me if I wanted to write books with him, I jumped at the opportunity.